mietek/halcyon-website/pages/tutorial/index.md

 ```
 </div>

-Cabal fails to configure the app, because the _hourglass_ library is not included in the existing sandbox directory.
+Cabal fails to configure the app, because the _hourglass_ library isn’t included in the existing sandbox directory.

 Halcyon suggests adding `hourglass-0.2.8` as a version constraint, because 0.2.8 is currently the newest available version of _hourglass._